 Publications contains the full texts of official publications which are available from the Nursing Council.
 These include the Annual Reports, Guidelines, Learner Documents, Nursing Acts (previous and current), the Promotion of Access to Information Act Manual and examples of Acts and Ommissions.
 Although you are welcome to print and use copies of these documents, it is recommended that you refer to them on-line as you will then be sure to obtain the very latest information.

 Regulations contains the regulations of the Council.
 Although you are welcome to print and use copies of these documents, it is recommended that you refer to them on-line as you will then be sure to obtain the very latest information.

 Services gives details of the services provided by the Nursing Council and how much each costs.
 You can also download various official forms from these pages - this will ensure that you always use the current version of the form.
 This is also the correct place for you to find out about the various options available for paying annual fees.

 Statistics is for the inquisitive and the researcher.
 Ever wanted to know how many nurses qualify each year?
 This is where you will find all the information you need.

 Supply Chain is where suppliers or prospective suppliers can download the form used to apply for registration as a supplier on the Supplier Database.
-You can also find out about current tenders and download tender forms and information.
+You can also find out about current bids/tenders and download necessary forms and information.